 The current review of the options was based on material provided by Nalcor since November 2010 in preparation for Decision Gate 3, the milestone to give project sanction.
-To perform this review, MHI assembled a team of specialists with expertise in load forecasting, risk analysis, hydroelectric generation, HVdc engineering, hydroelectric generation, HVdc engineering, hydroelectric generation, and financial analysis.
+To perform this review, MHI assembled a team of specialists with expertise in load forecasting, risk analysis, hydroelectric generation, HVdc engineering, hydrology, and financial analysis.
 As part of the review process, team members met with Nalcor representatives and their consultants to review the new information available on the options.